quadrivio/entree/README.md

 R 3.1.2
 XCode 6.2

-This project has not yet been tested or modified for Windows or Linux.
+This project has not yet been tested or modified for Windows.
+It has been very lightly tested on Linux (CentOS 6.6).

 ### License